retrohacker/ttlmap/README.md

 Wraps JavaScript's `Map` with a Time To Live (TTL).
 For long running programs, this can help prevent memory leaks in certain cases.

+# Features

+* Drop in replacement for `Map`
+* Adds a Time To Live to Map Values, defaults to `Infinity`.
+* Supports all versions of Node.js post 0.10
+* Robust and well tested
+  * 100% test coverage
+  * Simple, easy to maintain, code base.

 # Use case

 If you store callbacks for outbound connections that you expect an eventual reply to, you may find that a reply never comes.
 For a single request, this may not be a big deal, but for a long running process over billions of requests you may find your process runs out of memory.
 Setting an upper limit to the amount of time you will hold onto a callback for any request will allow you to protect against memory leaks.